Jared French: Personal life

 In 1937, French married Margaret Hoening (died 1998).
 For the next eight years Cadmus and the Frenches summered on Fire Island and formed a photographic collective called PaJaMa ("Paul, Jared, and Margaret").
 In between Provincetown, Truro, Fire Island, and New York, they staged various black and white photographs of themselves with their friends, both nude and clothed.
 Most of these friends featured in the photographs were among New York's young artists, dancers and writers, and most were handsome and gay.

 In 1938, French and Cadmus posed for a series photographs with the noted photographer George Platt Lynes (1907–1955).
 These photographs were not published or exhibited while Lynes was living and show the intimacy and relationship of the two.
 In the photographs, 14 of which survive today, the subjects, Cadmus and French, vacillate between exposure and concealment, with French generally being the more exhibitionist of the two.
 Cadmus stated that French was the model for all four male figures in his 1935 painting, Gilding the Acrobats, as well as his 1931 painting, Jerry.
 In addition, French modeled as John Smith for Cadmus' mural in 1938, Pocahontas Rescued Captain John Smith at the Richmond Parcel Post Building.

 Later in the 1940s, French and his wife formed a complicated relationship with Cadmus and Cadmus' then-lover, George Tooker (1920–2011).
-When French and his wife bought a home in Hartland, Vermont, they gave Cadmus a house of his own on the property.
+When French and Margaret bought a home in Hartland, Vermont, they gave Cadmus a house of his own on the property.
 French later took the house back and gave it to his Italian lover.

 French died in Rome in 1988 and many of his paintings remain with his friend, Roberto Gianatta.